zisuzlabs/retreeforests/README.md

 ReTree Forest is an IOT based Distributed Ledger System which implements policy inspired by Emeritus WEF Sadhguru and Isha Foundation.

 ## Net Zero by 2030 with just $10K.
+Coal will be burnt because it produces steel, Cars will run because couple of miles in just a gallon, Sun will shine not in Night, right!
+No Marketing Gimmicks No COP Promises Open-Source forever Community Driven even You can build on your own.
 Way cheaper than one SKU of Cheapest Tesla!
-No Marketing Gimmicks No COP Promises Open-Source Community Driven even You can hack your own.
+So what are you waiting for?
+Govt Dole, funny, LOL!!

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/Q5Q7G57DU)